onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Everything can be designed - and the most intelligent designer will be the collective intelligence of god - god wants information processing to be centralized

-Conservative also in another way - chesterton’s fence - christianity

 Clap like the joker at the cia’s failure

 Philosopher king hat